The Gruffalo: The Gruffalo

 When writing the story, Donaldson did not have an exact vision of what the Gruffalo would look like.
 She said that she imagined he would be "more weird and less furry" than Scheffler's final illustrations.
 She read the story in schools prior to the book being published and invited the children to draw the Gruffalo, which resulted in creatures which she described as looking "more like aliens and less like cuddly animals".
 In early sketches for the book, the Gruffalo was depicted as being humanoid, troll-like, and wearing a T-shirt and trousers.
 The book's editor, Alison Green, said that they instead decided that the Gruffalo would look more like a woodland creature and predator, and Donaldson said the resulting illustration is "more natural looking".
-Scheffler's depiction of the creature relied on the physical descriptions within the text with along with features which aren't mentioned, such as a pair of bovine horns.
+Scheffler's depiction of the creature relied on the physical descriptions within the text along with features which aren't mentioned, such as a pair of bovine horns.
 He created a version of the character which is cuddly and furry but still scary.
 Donaldson describes the Gruffalo's appearance as a "mixture of scary but stupid".
 Burke writes that the image of the Gruffalo has become "iconic".

 When the Gruffalo first appears in the story, he takes up a large part of the visual space on the page with strong, contrasting colours.
 He appears menacing with his arms raised in an attack stance, claws extended, and a drooling tongue.
 The mouse in comparison looks threatened, but the humorous grin of the Gruffalo—who looks directly at the audience rather than the mouse—alongside the playfulness of the text implies that the creature is less scary than he appears.
 As the story progresses, the Gruffalo gradually appears less menacing and more frightened.
 Throughout the nine visual depictions of the Gruffalo in the book, he becomes, as Burke writes, more "buffoon-like".
 In the penultimate picture of the Gruffalo, he holds his hand to his neck area which makes him look uncomfortable.
 The final picture is of the Gruffalo is him running away.